 Various sheep farmers sell their products in a shop or stall along the road.
 At De Waddel on the Hoge Berg, you can buy products from their own sheep.
 The shop sells sheep's cheese and lamb, as well as jam and wool.
 Is the shop closed?
 You can also buy something outside opening hours from the 24-hour vending machine.
 In the spring, you are also welcome to come and see the lambs in the barn.
 Address: Westergeest 4, Den Burg.

-At Texel Sheep Farm, you can cuddle lambs: take a seat on a bale of straw and a lamb will be placed on your lap.
+At Texel Sheep Farm, you can watch the lambs up close.
 In addition to sheep and lambs, there are many other farm animals to see.
 The farmyard also has a shop selling farm products, a playground for children and a coffee corner where you can relax with a tasty treat.
 A great stop if you are travelling with (grand)children.
 Address: Pontweg 77, Den Burg.

 At De Texelse Boerderijwinkel, you can stock up on many different Texel products.
 Among other things, you will find meat from their own animals and an assortment of farm and regional products, such as dairy and cheese.
 An added bonus: you can also walk through to the barn, where you can see the sheep, lambs and other animals.
 Address: Westerweg Westerweg 80, Den Hoorn.